| |

 CONCLUSION

 The end result is that Tannoy's asymmetrical cabinet design, solid construction, and quality parts paid off.
-Even with such a simple crossover Tannoy appears to have tuned the cabinet response properly.
 With the grill and tweeter mesh off I found this speaker transformed from what I remembered.
 The treble has an open crystalline quality with no etching or hyper detail.
 Imaging and subtle details in the music are pinpoint and surprisingly musical and realistic.
 The ported bass is musical at low to moderate levels but not deep or strong.
-In other words this isn't a party speaker its better for a quiet listening room.
-Its strength is to create a palpable musical tapestry between the speakers for music like jazz vocals and acoustic guitar.
+In other words this isn't a party speaker, it's better for creating a quieter, musical tapestry between the speakers for music like jazz vocals and acoustic guitar.
 I added a Polk subwoofer which brought out the bottom end and made them shine even more.

 This pair of uncommon 30 year old Tannoys are now the speaker of choice in my salon system.
 The bi-wiring, polypropylene caps, and factory spikes on the bottom add a fun bit of tweakiness and make listening to this inexpensive speaker a lot of fun.
 I'm glad I held onto them.